rzzzwilson/morse/morse_trainer/README.rst

 * Teach sending and receiving morse
     * SEND listens to morse sounds and displays the decoded morse
     * RECEIVE sounds morse and listener types in the received characters
+* Have a "practice communication" mode, computer is other end?
-* Uses Kock and selectable characters approaches
+* Uses both Koch and selectable characters approaches
 * User can vary char and word speeds independently
 * Program keeps learning statistics for feedback
-* Caters to more than one user (different stats per user)
+* Multiple users, each with own history/statistics (so, login)

 Implementation
 --------------

 * python3
 * PyQt
-* use sqlite to state statistics/history
+* use sqlite for statistics/history memory

 Design
 ------